nasa/fprime/Svc/FramingProtocol/docs/sdd.md

 After the `setup` method of `FramingProtocol` is called, it points to a concrete instance of `FramingProtocolInterface`.

-When implementing the `frame` method, you should do the following:
+Your implementation of `frame` should do the following:

 1. Use `m_interface->allocate` to allocate a buffer to hold the framed data.